szilard/benchm-ml/z-other-tools/README.md

 If your software crashes for the larger size, you need more RAM.
 You can get up to 250GB on EC2.

+If your software still crashes (especially on the smaller size), takes 10x more time to run or provides AUC lower by 0.05 than the above results, then use better software.